ew01/sweecs/readme.txt

 == Description ==

-Welcome to Star Wars Edge of the Empire Character Sheets for Wordpress
+Welcome to Star Wars Edge of the Empire Character Sheets

 Version 1.0
  In this version you will have the following: